google/certificate-transparency-community-site/docs/google/fetch-logs.md

         increase caching likelihood
      - [`MaxGetEntriesAllowed`](https://github.com/search?q=repo%3Agoogle%2Fcertificate-transparency-go+MaxGetEntriesAllowed+path%3Atrillian%2Fctfe%2Fhandlers.go&type=code): the maximum number of entries per request

- 2. Serving infrastructures might rate limit requests to protect logs, based on various parameters.
+ 2. Serving infrastructure might rate limit requests to protect logs, based on various parameters.
 Clients should react to rate limits, with exponential backoff for instance, in order to release pressure on the servers until they can serve a steady stream of entries.
-Rate limiting is dynamic, and clients should react to react limits on a per-query basis.
-Rate limits could be the results of various systems on the serving infrastructure, which typically include:
+Rate limiting is dynamic and can vary over time, so always re-evaluate the number of queries your clients sends based on the most recent server reponses.
+Rate limits are often due to:
      - network DoS protection mechanisms specific to each log operator
      - a log server quota system, such as [Trillian's](https://github.com/google/trillian/blob/master/quota/quota.go)

 # Self-hosted tools
-Here is a list of tools to fetch entries from logs.
-They all have various features, this table only lists a few of them:
+Here is a list of currently known tools to fetch entries from logs.
+This table attempts to provide a high level overview of them, with info on:
    - Storage: how the entries are stored
    - Parallelism: whether it allows making multiple queries to the same log in parallel
    - Dynamic ranges: whether it checks the number of entries in `get-entries` responses and adjusts the start of following